ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 determine which domains to poll is outside the scope of this document.
 However, the selection MUST NOT be influenced by potential HTTPS clients connecting directly to the auditor.
-For example, if a poll to example.com occurs directly after a client submits a SCT for example.com, an adversary observing the auditor can trivially conclude the activity of the client.
+For example, if a poll to example.com occurs directly after a client submits an SCT for example.com, an adversary observing the auditor can trivially conclude the activity of the client.